 Many consider JCAHO accreditation to be a bench mark for excellent and quality care.

-Aftercare Following Treatment at an Eating Disorders Center
+Aftercare Following Treatment at an Eating Disorder Center